Distance: 9.2 miles round trip on trail, use trail, cross country

 Parking/Fees: Adventure Pass

-note: the mileage and loss/gain were inflated a little due to backtracking and searching for my hiking partner.
+note: the mileage and gain were inflated due to backtracking and searching for my hiking partner.

 The first obstacle started when we arrived on top of Mt.
 Wilson and the gate to the parking areas were closed.
 A sign indicated that the park would open at 10 am.
 Not what you want to see at 6:30 am.
 I pulled off into a dirt area and looked for ways around the fence.
 There appeared to be a way through on the left side of the gate, but Noel convinced me to walk around the outside of the barbed fences to reach Mt.
 Wilson Trail.
 We could have just taken the Mt.
 Wilson Toll Road down, but I wanted to find the Wilson benchmark and that meant getting around the fences.
 A short time later, I had my photo and we proceeded down Mt.
 Wilson Trail.
 It passed by Mt.
 Harvard, which has been private property for some time, and sports its own communication towers.
 Since it is private property, the Sierra Club removed it from the HPS peak list in 2000.
 The Mt.
 Wilson Trail intersects the Mt.
 Wilson Toll Road shortly before Mt.
 Harvard road splits from the Toll Road.
 We stuck to the Toll Road and circumnavigated Harvard toward Yale.
 It seems like a Gilligan's Island joke that Yale is lower than Harvard.
 Thurston Howell III would approve.